moldovancsaba/fanfie/README.md

 - Basic web application structure
 - Responsive design
 - Camera access and control (Start/Stop functionality)
+- Enhanced camera view that adapts to orientation changes
+- Optimized interface with a clean, minimalist design
+- Restructured UI components for better responsive behavior

 ### Camera Usage Instructions
 1. When you first open the application, you'll see a 'Start Camera' button